Biden to contact families of 13 US service members killed in Kabul - KTVZ

 By Jeremy Diamond and Kate Sullivan, CNN

-President Joe Biden plans to contact the families of the 13 US service members who were killed in Thursday’s suicide attacks outside of Kabul’s international airport, according to a senior White House official.
+President Joe Biden plans to contact the families of the 13 US service members who were killed in Thursday’s suicide attack outside of Kabul’s international airport, according to a senior White House official.

 Planning is underway for the President to make those calls, but the White House is first working to ensure all of the next of kin notifications have taken place.
 The official said the next of kin notifications are “still ongoing.”